kaito881221/endgame-protocol/README.md

 Appendix
 A. Endgame Protocol Glossary
 1. Core Concepts
-•	Survival Finance (SuFi): A dynamic economic system where value is redistributed and maximized through the survival and competition of its participants.
+•	Survival Finance (SurFi): A dynamic economic system where value is redistributed and maximized through the survival and competition of its participants.
 A new genre founded by Endgame Protocol.
-•	Endgame Protocol (EGP): The world's first Survival Finance (SuFi) protocol.
+•	Endgame Protocol (EGP): The world's first Survival Finance (SurFi) protocol.
 •	HODL: The act of holding a cryptocurrency for the long term without selling.
-The passive strategy that SuFi is designed to overcome.
+The passive strategy that SurFi is designed to overcome.
 •	GameFi: A portmanteau of 'Game' and 'Finance.'
 A genre of blockchain-based games that feature a 'Play-to-Earn' model.
 •	DAO (Decentralized Autonomous Organization): A decision-making body that allows EGP holders to directly govern the rules of the protocol.